'We survived': Kherson comes alive after Russian withdrawal

 Some Ukrainians curse out loud when they walk past the remnants of war.

-On Saturday people excitedly waited for the first train to arrive in Kherson since the early days of the invasion.
-Nikolai Desyitnyekov, 56, hasn’t seen his wife since she left for Kyiv, Ukraine’s capital, with their two daughters in June.
+On Saturday, people excitedly waited for the first train to arrive in Kherson since the early days of the invasion.
+Mykola Desytniakov, 56, hasn’t seen his wife since she left for Kyiv, Ukraine’s capital, with their two daughters in June.

 “She will scold me she doesn’t like flowers,” he said of his wife.
 “But I will give them to her anyway.”